 Another type of approach for cost savings on GPU HPC cluster.

 These infrastructure diagrams are not the only possibilities with Lustre.
 In fact, when trying to optimize costs for deploying and using HPC clusters along with storage, one can consider using the hosts used for HPC to also provide storage services with Lustre, using the same locally connected NVMe volumes provided by the Bare Metal shapes.
 This can lead to significant cost savings on the infrastructure.
 However, it is important to note that Lustre can utilize more than half of the CPU under stress to ensure throughput, so it is advisable to use this type of deployment only if the HPC cluster predominantly processes data using GPUs rather than CPUs.
 Additionally, if the data being used must be persistent and is of fundamental importance, it is essential to implement data replication between hosts to avoid potential system downtime, as the disks are connected locally and cannot be attached at the same time between hosts.
+The calculation of the bandwidth required for replication is crucial to avoid service disruptions.
+Obviously, if RDMA on a separate network is not considered, the performance delivered by a single node is halved, as are the overall performance levels of the cluster.
+For this reason, in infrastructures where very expensive shapes are used for HPC, I don’t see the use of local NVMe resources as practical at all costs.
+Instead, I suggest investing a few thousand euros more per month to achieve significant performance levels.
+Approximately 20GB/s in aggregate throughput can be achieved by using about 18TB spread across 12 block volumes divided among 4 nodes (6 shared attached BVs per node pair).

 Node redundancy and replication are essential to prevent issues.
 Since the NVMe disks are local, if a cluster node encounters problems, the entire Lustre filesystem could be affected.
 This solution should definitely not be considered a best practice but may be considered when there is a need to reduce costs across the infrastructure and to reallocate valuable resources in terms of budget and throughput that would otherwise remain unused.
 Therefore, nodes should be replicated in pairs to prevent service and data loss, and NVMe disk replication should be planned to address potential failures in any of the nodes.